mars-planet/mars_city/servers/telerobotics/doc/sad.rst

 - Dictionary structures for mapping bodytracking information to robot motion
 - Buffer structures for video streaming
+- **FFmpeg** for high performance streaming and transcoding of data
 - Basic Video Processing algorithms for the 3D stream
 - Control structures for managing Tango and ROS messages
 - Navigation structures for semi-autonomy for the rover